GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 # Recommendation

-Career decisions vary based on individual priorities and career goals; however, the following recommendation represents a strategic insight derived from the dashboard analysis:
+**Career decisions vary based on individual priorities and career goals**; however, the following recommendation represents a strategic insight derived from the dashboard analysis:

 - For professionals seeking the best balance between salary potential, hiring demand, and long-term career growth, pursuing a **Data Engineer** career path in **California** represents a strong strategic choice.
 While **Washington** offers the highest salary benchmarks, California combines both competitive compensation and the strongest hiring demand, creating broader market opportunities.